benliepert/personal-website/content/blog/ptrace.md

 # Handling arguments of system calls

-Accessing the arguments `ptrace()` provides us with is fairly straight forward.
+Accessing the arguments `ptrace()` provides is fairly straight forward.
 We have already used the return value of `ptrace::getregs()` to access the `system call number` earlier.
 This return value is actually the so-called `user_regs_struct`.
 In the following snippet, I am printing the corresponding `user_regs_struct` for every system call:

 ```Rust
 mod system_call_names;